 Horse manure makes a tremendous fertilizer, but you should avoid using it in a food garden unless you know the horse who produced it was never given any kind of medication or antibiotics.
 You can just add it directly to soil.

 But you can also brew it into a “manure tea” for use as a homemade plant food, which is a less stinky and messy way to go about it if you have indoor plants to feed.
 Don’t have a horse?
 Call up some local riding stables or places where they offer trail rides and ask if they’d like to part with some horse pucky.
 Many of them will let you have all you’re willing to haul, or will sell it to you very cheap.

 Yes, you can use other types of manure – cow is great, and rabbit manure stinks a bit less than the others.
 You can get cow manure from many places that keep cows – local farms, for example.
 Rabbit manure is a bit trickier, unless you have pet rabbits.
 Call vets and pet stores in the area to see if they’d be willing to put aside rabbit manure for you to pick up periodically.

-Again, remember not to use manure from animals that have need medicated.
+Again, remember not to use manure from animals that have been medicated.

 To brew manure tea: